FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 export default StopWatch

 ```
-We need to import in into our root component *App*
+As in every React aplpication, we need to import one componenet in the other.

 ```javascript
 // client.jsx